 Exactly one year ago today (that’s Sept.
 3, if you’re still keeping track), my book, Dangerous Games To Play In The Dark: A Guide To Summoning Spirits, Divining The Future, And Invoking The Supernatural, arrived on shelves, put there by the good folks at Chronicle Books and just waiting to draw you into its dark and shadowy little embrace.
 And since it is now officially spooky season (pumpkin spice season started in August, don’t @ me), now seems like a good time to remind you all that a) it exists, b) it is still available for purchase/possibly available for borrowing through your local library, and c) it is excellent reading for this time of year!
-(Scroll down to the bottom of this post for the chance to win a hardcover, signed copy!)

 As a refresher, Dangerous Games is about all those spooky, ritual-based urban legends and stories that so many of you seem to enjoy — the kinds of things we cover in our Most Dangerous Games section here at TGIMM.
 Its official publisher description is as follows: